clearcove/clearcove.ca-jekyll/doc/20150623_migrate_from_wordpress_to_jekyll.md

     * I'll have to manually merge the two imports.
     * the rendered pages had broken characters and markup.
 Pretty much unusable.
     * I'll just use this to capture the missing pages and merge them into site.
+* site3: export Wordpress on June 23, 2015.
+I don't know what tool I used.
+    * it captured each page into a separate folder with an index.md file.
+      There is another copy of it in clearcove.ca-history.

 ## Site development